 This is a recipe that we love that used to be made in the oven.
 And it took 2 hours to reach the perfect tenderness that we like (That time didn't include the sautéing).
 I finally got around to converting this recipe to an Instant Pot beef stew, and I am very pleased with the results!

 I recommend that you gather everything you will need, have all of the veggies chopped and ready, and have them there by your pressure cooker so you can have what you need at your fingertips.
-Then you can really enjoy the process of cooking this Instant Pot Beef Guinness Stew!
+Then you can really enjoy the process of cooking this pressure cooker Beef Guinness Stew!

 - 1 sheet Puff Pastry, thawed, but still cold